 Base Salary.
 We pay a base salary to each of our named executive officers.
-The objective of base salary is to provide a fixed component of cash compensation to the executive that reflects the level of responsibility associated with the executive]s position and is competitive with the base compensation the executive could earn in a similar position at comparable companies.
+The objective of base salary is to provide a fixed component of cash compensation to the executive that reflects the level of responsibility associated with the executive's position and is competitive with the base compensation the executive could earn in a similar position at comparable companies.
 Base salary for our named executive officers is reviewed annually in light of market compensation, tenure, individual performance, Company performance and other subjective considerations.
 Typically, Kevin P. Reilly, Jr. makes recommendations to the Compensation Committee with regard to base salary for the executive officers that he believes are justified in light of these considerations.

-In March 2019, the Compensation Committee reviewed current base salaries in conjunction with Kevin P. Reilly, Jr. The Compensation Committee reviewed the roles and responsibilities of each executive officer and determined that no changes were warranted.
-In May 2019, when the Company identified Jay L. Johnson as the successor to Keith A. Istre, the Compensation Committee approved Mr. Johnson is base salary effective as of his start date.
+In March 2020, the Compensation Committee reviewed current base salaries in conjunction with Kevin P. Reilly, Jr. The Compensation Committee reviewed the roles and responsibilities of each executive officer and determined that no changes were warranted.

 Performance-Based Incentive Compensation.
-The Company is incentive compensation program consists of two types of awards that are granted under the Company is 1996 Equity Incentive Plan, as amended: (i) a performance-based incentive cash bonus and (ii) a performance-based incentive equity award.
+The Company's incentive compensation program for executive officers consists of two types of awards that are granted under the Company's 1996 Equity Incentive Plan, as amended: (i) a performance-based incentive cash bonus and (ii) a performance-based incentive equity award.
 This compensation program was designed by the Compensation Committee to link a significant portion of overall executive officer compensation to the achievement of enumerated performance targets.
-By including a fixed share equity award as a significant portion of executive compensation, the aggregate value of each executive officer is compensation is dependent on the performance of the Company Class A Common Stock.
+By including a fixed share equity award as a significant portion of executive compensation, the aggregate value of each executive officer's compensation is dependent on the performance of the Company's Class A Common Stock.

 Incentive Cash Bonus.
-In March 2019, the Compensation Committee set target amounts for incentive cash bonuses for each of Kevin P. Reilly, Jr., Sean E. Reilly, and Keith A. Istre with corresponding performance goals.
-The Compensation Committee reviews those target amounts annually based the executive sroles and responsibilities, the Company sperformance, and the current economic environment.
-The Compensation Committee determined that the 2019 target incentive cash bonus of the Kevin P. Reilly, Jr., Sean E. Reilly, and Keith A. Istre, would remain unchanged at \$250,000, \$400,000, and \$300,000, respectively.
-The Compensation Committee then approved the performance goals for 2019 pursuant to which any payout of incentive cash bonus awards would be based.
+In March 2020, the Compensation Committee set target amounts for incentive cash bonuses for each of Kevin P. Reilly, Jr., Sean E. Reilly and Jay L. Johnson with corresponding performance goals.
+The Compensation Committee reviews those target amounts annually based the executive's roles and responsibilities, the Company's performance, and the current economic environment.
+The Compensation Committee determined that the 2020 target incentive cash bonus of the Kevin P. Reilly, Jr., Sean E. Reilly and Jay L. Johnson, would remain unchanged at \$250,000, \$400,000, and \$300,000, respectively.
+The Compensation Committee then approved the performance goals for 2020 pursuant to which any payout of incentive cash bonus awards would be based.
 The Compensation Committee also continued its practice of providing the possibility of higher payouts that provide incentives for superior performance above the 100% targeted levels of achievement, which can result in an incentive cash bonus in an amount that is up to 200% of the target amount.

-When setting the performance goals for these executive officers incentive cash bonuses for fiscal 2019, the Compensation Committee met with management to review current operating budgets and financial projections along with any current initiatives that could impact the Company is anticipated 2019 results.
-The Compensation Committee determined that the Company pro forma net revenue growth and pro forma earnings before interest, taxes, depreciation and amortization and adjusted for gain or loss on disposition of assets and investments (referred to in this proxy statement as [EBITDA]) growth continue to be the appropriate measures on which to base incentive compensation as these measures are the primary measures used by both management and the investor community to evaluate the Company performance.
+When setting the performance goals for these executive officers' incentive cash bonuses for fiscal 2020, the Compensation Committee met with management to review current operating budgets and financial projections along with any current initiatives that could impact the Company's anticipated 2020 results.
+The Compensation Committee determined that the Company's pro forma net revenue growth and pro forma earnings before interest, taxes, depreciation and amortization and adjusted for gain or loss on disposition of assets and investments (referred to in this proxy statement as "EBITDA") growth continue to be the appropriate measures on which to base incentive compensation as these measures are the primary measures used by both management and the investor community to evaluate the Company's performance.